 I've posted a few blogs so far about the Custom Controls Framework.
-If you haven't seen them, you can check them out here.
+If you haven't seen them, you can check them out under the Custom Controls category.
 Here are a few additional random thoughts.

 So far I've only blogged about Field and Grid Controls, but there is actually a third type of control -- the Unbound Control.
 These are controls that are not bound (surprise!) to a field or grid on the form.
 Instead, they are stand-alone.
 In the past, we would use IFrame's to do what an Unbound Control will be able to do.

 At some point, Microsoft will enable the feature on the form editor so we can add an unbound control directly to the form.
 Here's what it will look like:

 When you click the Custom Control button, you'll get a pop-up where you can choose the control you want.